nielsfaber/zoned-heating/readme.md

 2. Restart HA to load the custom component.
 3. In HA, go to Configuration -> Integrations and click 'add integration'.
 Look for Zoned Heating.
 If it does not appear, reload your browser cache.
 4. Click the 'configure' button for starting the configuration.

-Note: You might have to restart HA after configuration, else the changes may not be effective yet.
-This should be resolved in a later point.

 ## Configuration